-CSOFT Health Sciences and Professor Victoria Elegant convened for another conversation after her previous Women’s day interview (here).
+CSOFT Health Sciences and Professor Victoria Elegant convened for another conversation after interviewing her for Women’s day (here).
 She has been actively involved in managing the COVID-19 pandemic situation with her staff.
 She recently was a panelist on a MAPS webinar on the Coronavirus.

 This time, we warmly welcome back Professor Elegant to discuss global cooperation, the pandemic’s impact on clinical trials, and her insights for our future in moving forward during a pandemic.

 Dr. Hope: To start off, what are your thoughts on the need for cooperation globally?
 How has the pandemic highlighted this necessity?

 Professor Elegant: Global cooperation is absolutely essential in this current situation.
 The virus does not respect hierarchy, borders, or income and has been infecting everyone from senior politicians and movie stars to the elderly and the homeless.
 There are no geographical boundaries so there has to be global cooperation to find solutions both short and long term.
 This includes therapies and vaccines – both need global research to be successful and timely, including equitable distribution globally – and cooperation moving forward about how to manage non-pharmaceutical interventions, travel, and a host of other areas which will change in the new normal.